Smoked Chuck Roast (With Secret Ingredient)

 Season The Chuck Roast

-1-2 Tbsp beef boullion paste
+2-4 Lb chuck roast, 1-2 Tbsp beef bouillon paste

 • Rub the roast with Montreal seasoning (or your preferred dry rub).
 The larger the roast, the more you'll need.
 Start with 2 Tbsp and move up from there.
 This can be done up to 24 hours, in advance.